Feeling like Fall this weekend

-INDIANAPOLIS (WISH) — Our first surge of colder air brings more of a Fall feel to central Indiana over the coming days.
+INDIANAPOLIS (WISH) — Our first surge of colder air is bringing more of a fall feel to central Indiana over the coming days.

-After a wet and chilly end to the work week, drier air settles in to kick off the weekend.
-Expect mostly sunny skies, with below average temperatures.
-Highs top out in the mid 50s later this afternoon.
+After a wet and chilly end to the work week, drier air will settle in to kick off the weekend.
+You can expect mostly sunny skies, with below average temperatures.
+Highs will top out in the mid 50s later Saturday afternoon.

 Sunday: